CoderDojo-Content/Project-Design-Meta-Sushi/en/README.md

  But just how do you get started?
 It can seem like a daunting task, but don't worry, you've got this.
 The trick is to break the project down into little pieces and start small.

+ For example, when someone wants to build a house, they will break that project down into pieces:
+ - They might first decide what kind of house to build
+ - Then they draw up plans for what it should look like
+ - Next, they'll work out how they will build it based on the plans
+ - Finally, they gather the materials (and maybe builders!) needed and then do the building work

- These Meta Sushi cards will take you through the process of designing and building your technology project from start to finish.
+ 2. These Meta Sushi Cards will take you through the process of designing and building your technology project from start to finish.
 There are five main steps you will carry out:

  ![](assets/projectdesignsteps.png)